The 7 Hormones You Should Be Testing

 3. Testosterone

-Yes, this is a male hormone but you have it too!
-It's made in your ovaries and adrenal glands.
-And as you age, you'll notice a decrease in testosterone.
+This is a male hormone (an androgen) that is made in the ovaries and adrenal glands.
+As you age, you'll notice a decrease in testosterone.

 How testosterone works